michodgs25/powertools/README.md

 #### Site control

-- As the gym owner, I would like my own account with specific privileges, to control the content of the site.
+- As the site owner, I would like my own account with specific privileges, to control the content of the site.

-- As the gym owner, I want the site to be secure, as I could lose business.
+- As the site owner, I want the site to be secure, as I could lose business.

 ## Developer